Southwark Cathedral to Canterbury Cathedral

 Everybody will receive a copy of the Pilgrim's Passport which can be stamped at different locations along the route.
 Those booking the full 8 days will also receive a copy of Walking The Pilgrims Way by Leigh Hatts.

 We will provide snacks during the day and water refills, support vehicles with First Aider and guides to help us keep to the route.

 Please note accommodation, meals and travel expenses are not included.

 Lunch options in pubs etc and toilet stops have been identified for each of the days and a break down will be given to participants nearer the time.

 We have reserved some accommodation at Aylesford Priory between Monday and Thursday and can provide transport from the route to the Priory.
 We have also reserved some accommodation in Canterbury Cathedral Lodge from Thursday to Saturday.
 However, you will need to book and pay for your accommodation independently and rooms are reserved on a first come, first served basis.
 For help with this please contact Kate Dean at the details below.

 You will also find other options for accommodation at The Pilgrims' Way website here

 Day 1 – Saturday 23 May

 Starting our Pilgrimage at Southwark Cathedral with a short service in the Nave at 10.30am.
-Together we will begin our walk, briefly stopping to view the plaque marking the place – the first leg will take us to Shooters Hill.
+Together we will begin our walk, briefly stopping to view the plaque marking the place from which Chaucer's pilgrims set off – the first leg will take us to Shooters Hill.
 This part of the walk is largely on tarmac and at the end of the day the group will be able to return home.